× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Spell Traits

-Every spell has a collection of traits which detail specific and important aspects of the spell: Mana Cost, Casting Time, Range, Damage, Save, Duration, Area of Effect, and Notable Effects.
+Every spell has a collection of traits which detail specific and important aspects of the spell: Mana Cost, Casting Time, Range, Damage, Save, Duration, Area of Effect, Element, Notable Effects, and Modifications.

 Mana Cost (M.C.).
-The amount of Mana the caster must expend to unleash the spell’s power; the caster’s maximum Mana must be > to the Mana Cost of a spell for them to be able to cast it at all.
-When casting a spell, the caster must subtract the Mana Cost of the spell from their remaining Mana; if the M.C. of the spell is > their remaining Mana, they can still cast it, however their Mana will be reduced to 0 and their current Health will be depleted by 5 times the remaining difference.
-Additionally, a spell's M.C. can be reduced by 1 by doubling the casting time; to determine the casting time of a spell whose M.C. you are reducing in this way, you need only use the formula x(2y), where x is the spell's original casting time and y is the amount you want to reduce the M.C. by.
+The amount of Mana the caster must expend to unleash the spell’s power; the caster’s maximum Mana must be > the Mana Cost of a spell for them to be able to cast it at all.
+When casting a spell, the caster must subtract the Mana Cost of the spell from their remaining Mana; if the M.C. of the spell is > their remaining Mana, they can still cast it, however their Mana will be reduced to 0 and their current Health will be depleted by twice the remaining difference.
+Additionally, a spell's M.C. can be reduced by 1 by doubling the casting time; the formula to determine the casting time of a spell whose M.C. you are reducing in this way is x(2y), where x is the spell's original casting time and y is the amount you want to reduce the M.C. by.

 Save.
-What type of save, if any, is needed; saves are always made against the caster's Elemancy Save DR. If more than one type of save is listed (e.g. Fort./Ref.), the caster decides which save the target makes.
-The effects of failing the save will be given in Notable Effects.
+What type of save, if any, is needed; saves are always made against the caster's Arcane Save DR. If more than one type of save is listed (e.g. Fort./Ref.), the target decides which save they make.
+The effects of failing the save will be described in Notable Effects.
+If a spell requires repeated saves, such as at the start or end of the target's turns, and the Modifications allow the caster to impose disadvantage on the save, then that disadvantage applies only to the initial save made by the target.

 Duration (Dur.).
 How long the spell can last.
 Spells with the Concentration (C) tag as part of their duration require the caster’s constant focus, and being attacked can cause the caster to lose focus, ending the spell prematurely.
 If the caster takes damage while casting a spell with the Concentration (C) tag, they must make a Willpower save against twice the final damage dealt; on a failure, the spell ends.
-A caster can have only one Concentration-tagged spell going at a time.
+A caster can only sustain one Concentration-tagged spell at a time, but they can cast other non-Concentration spells while they do so.

 Area of Effect (AoE).
 Detailed below.